Definitions

 About

-The character 葚 (shèn) is composed of the semantic radical 艹 (grass/plant) at the top, classifying it among herbaceous plants, and the phonetic component 甚 (shèn) below, which indicates its pronunciation.
-It refers specifically to the edible fruit of the mulberry tree, a berry that ripens from green to red and finally to a dark purple or black.
-This fruit holds cultural and economic significance due to the mulberry's role in sericulture, and the character frequently appears in classical texts, agricultural writings, and poetry to denote the sweet, dark berries of the Morus plant.
+The character (shèn) is a phono-semantic compound: the grass radical at the top groups it with plants, while the phonetic component (shèn) below indicates its pronunciation.
+It refers specifically to the edible fruit of the mulberry tree, which ripens from green to red and finally to dark purple or black.
+Because mulberry leaves are essential for sericulture, this fruit carried cultural and economic weight, and the character appears frequently in classical texts, agricultural treatises, and poetry to describe these sweet, dark berries.

 Etymology Hide